 Charms bar -> “change location” -> choose region -> pick United States

-Hopefully, after using this very basic tricks, you’ll be able to enjoy more awesome applications inside your Windows Store, because, after all, that’s the beauty that comes with Windows 8.
+Hopefully, after using this very basic tricks, you’ll be able to enjoy more awesome applications inside your Windows Store, because, after all, that’s the beauty that comes with Windows 8 and Windows 10.

 Editor’s Note: This post was originally published in November 2012 and has been since completely revamped and updated for freshness, accuracy, and comprehensiveness.

 For more information on how to fix other common Windows Store apps problems, check out the guides listed below: